 So, what do we have?

-If we accept these two statements, then we must also accept that we are all Spirit, created in God’s image, as Spirit.
+If we accept these two statements, then we must also accept that we are all Spirit, created in God’s images, as Spirit.

-Therefore, if a church is to praise and worship the Divine Spirit of God, then it must also praise the Divine Spirit of God within all people; ALL PEOPLE.
-Thus, there is no room in any house of worship for discrimination, segregation, or supremacy of any type.
+Therefore, if any house of prayer is to praise and worship the Divine Spirit of God, then it must also praise the Divine Spirit of God within all people; ALL PEOPLE.
+Thus, there is no room in any house of worship for discrimination, judgment, segregation, or supremacy of any type.
 Houses of worship should be places for the advancement of human spirituality, not merely places of religious ritual and teaching.

 We praise, proclaim, and worship God’s Spirit; and we praise and celebrate God’s Spirit within all people, animals, plants, the planet upon which we live, and the whole of Creation.
 At the foundation of all matter is Spirit.
 At the foundation of Materialism is Spiritualism.

-The First Spiritual Temple is an independent Interfaith Spiritualist Church Community.
+The First Spiritual Temple is an independent Interfaith Spiritualist Community.
 We embrace Spiritualism as the cornerstone around which all religions, faiths, and spiritual pursuits are built.
-Our Church emerged out of the resurrection of the teachings of the Spirit, as given forth through movements such as Unitarianism, Universalism, Theosophy and Modern Spiritualism.
-We are not a Spiritualist Church in the traditional sense of the term; we are Spiritualist in its most pristine meaning.
+Our Temple emerged from the resurrection of the teachings of the Spirit, as given forth through movements such as Unitarianism, Universalism, Theosophy and Modern Spiritualism.
+We are not Spiritualist in the traditional sense of the term; we are Spiritualist in its most pristine meaning.
 We embrace Spiritualism as the “Ism of the Spirit.”
 And since God’s Spirit is universal and belongs to all faiths, we embrace the pathways of all spirits/souls and call ourselves Interfaith Spiritualists.

 We do not worship Jesus any more than we worship any soul in Creation.
 We worship only God.
 We look to Jesus as our brother, who travels the same journey as you and I do; as we all do.